Particular/docs.particular.net/nservicebus/rabbitmq/index.md

 snippet:rabbitmq-config-basic

-The RabbitMQ transport requires a connection string to connect to the RabbitMQ broker.
-See [Connection settings](/nservicebus/rabbitmq/) for options on how to provide the connection string.
+The RabbitMQ transport requires a connection string to connect to the broker.
+See [Connection settings](/nservicebus/rabbitmq/connection-settings.md) for options on how to provide the connection string.

 ## Advantages and Disadvantages